"There's no such thing as bad weather for cycling -- only inadequate clothing."

 Leading light manufacturers invest heavily in R&D to bring you the best protection possible.
 Use the best white light you can find in front, red on the rear (L&M's unique SafePulse beam pattern has the most science behind it), and amber on the sides or MonkeyLights in the wheels if you wanna go 'whole hog'.

 And they're not just for nighttime: more and more riders are getting brighter lights (like Blackburn's "Dayblazer" series) designed to keep drivers aware of your presence day & night, rain or shine.

 Make Sure You Can See

-In low light, clear or yellow lenses for eye protection are critical.
-When riding in the rain, normal sunglasses cut out too much light and can make road obstacles hard to see.
+In low light, clear or yellow lenses give you the best visibility and eye protection.
+In the rain, normal sunglasses cut out too much light and can make road obstacles hard to see.

 The right clothes!